|Free trial||30 days|

 Fields: Set values for project data inputs

-In List view, fields are the values featured in each column with corresponding row tasks.
+In the List view, fields are the values featured in each column with corresponding row tasks.
 In Figure E, shown above, a handful of columns are selected to show in the List chart, while Tags, Projects, Dependencies and other fields are hidden.

 Users can select Add A Custom Field and choose between single-selection, multi-selection, text or numerical values for a new column.
 However, options that you might find in other project management platforms, like checkboxes and formulas, don’t appear here.